 About Bagwell College of Education

-Kennesaw State University (KSU) is the school of choice for those who aspire to become P-12 professional educators.
-As one of the top preparers of teachers in Georgia, our excellent faculty, staff, students, and alumni continue to contribute to the strong reputation of KSU’s Bagwell College of Education (BCOE).
+Kennesaw State University (KSU) is the school of choice for those who aspire to become birth through 12th grade (B-12) professional educators, leaders and administrators, or higher education faculty and administrators.
+As one of the top preparers of teachers in Georgia, our excellent faculty, staff, students, and alumni continue to contribute to the strong reputation of KSU’s Bagwell College of Education.

 At a Glance

-- Leading preparer of teachers in the state of Georgia
+- A leading preparer of teachers in the state of Georgia

-- KSU’s first MOOC (Massive Open Online Course) was offered by the BCOE
+- Offered KSU’s first MOOC (Massive Open Online Course)

-- New $20.3 million building addition opened to students in the spring of 2015
+- A $20.3 million facility addition opened in the spring of 2015 to accommodate our growth

 - Recipient of the Exemplary Professional Development School Achievement Award from the National Association of Professional Development Schools

-- First college in the state to offer a M.Ed. in TESOL (Teaching English to Speakers of Other Languages)
+- First college in the state to offer a master’s degree (M.Ed.) in TESOL (Teaching English to Speakers of Other Languages)

 - Member of the Carnegie Project on the Education Doctorate (CPED)

-When benefactors Leland and Clarice Bagwell, longtime educators and active Kennesaw State University friends, made a generous gift to the university, their respect for the field of teacher education was recognized and the college of education was named for them.
-Leland Bagwell - chemist, teacher, and entrepreneur - is remembered for his integrity as a teacher and as a respected business leader.
+When benefactors Clarice C. and Leland H. Bagwell, longtime educators and active supporters of Kennesaw State University, made a generous gift to the university, the college of education was named for them to recognize their respect for teacher education.
 Clarice Bagwell was a teacher and esteemed community leader who served as a trustee of the KSU Foundation.
+Leland Bagwell was a chemist, teacher, and entrepreneur who is remembered for his integrity as a teacher and as a respected business leader.

 Teacher education at KSU is a campus-wide effort as reflected through the Educator Preparation Provider (EPP) community that is led by the Dean of Bagwell College.
 Since its inception in 1994, our programs have been developed and delivered in a collaborative manner.
-Faculty in the BCOE and teacher educators located in four other KSU colleges representing 14 departments collaborate to offer an extensive array of distinctive programs to prepare individuals to work effectively in 21st century P-12 environments.
-The EPP also organizes and sponsors collaborative faculty development programs related to teacher education and current issues surrounding K-16 teaching and learning.
-Preparing effective professional educators is a primary mission on the Kennesaw State University campus.
+Faculty in the Bagwell College and teacher educators located in three other KSU colleges representing six departments collaborate to offer an extensive array of distinctive programs to prepare individuals to work effectively in 21st century educational environments.
+The EPP also organizes and sponsors collaborative faculty development programs related to teacher and leader education and current issues relating to innovative teaching and learning.
+In addition to the colleges that are formal members of the EPP, several other KSU colleges are partnering with Bagwell College faculty to write and administer grants and co-author publications in peer reviewed journals.
+Preparing effective professional educators is a primary mission of Kennesaw State University.

-To accommodate our rapid growth, a 78,756 square-foot addition to our facility opened in the spring of 2015, bringing our total footprint to more than 140,000 square feet.
-The Chantal and Tommy Bagwell Education Building addition houses 12 general classrooms, three computer labs, eight model classrooms, three student study areas, four student study rooms, the Academy for Language and Literacy, conference rooms, the dean's office, two departments and a research suite.
+To accommodate our rapid growth, a four-story addition to our facility opened in the spring of 2015.
+The Chantal and Tommy Bagwell Education Building addition houses 12 general classrooms, two computer labs, eight model classrooms, two large student study areas, four student study rooms, three academic departments, the dean’s office, the Academy for Language and Literacy, conference rooms, the Avatar Lab, the Universal Design Lab, and the Interactive Research Methods Lab.

-Please join us as we prepare new teachers, experienced professionals, and educational leaders to use the latest technologies, strategies and methods to inspire all P-12 students to achieve at their maximum potential.
+Please join us as we prepare new teachers, experienced professionals, and educational leaders to use the latest technologies, strategies and methods to inspire all Birth-12th grade students to achieve at their maximum potential.
 A wide array of online, hybrid, and face-to-face classes are offered to meet your scheduling needs.
-As you navigate our website, remember that we are just a click or a phone call away, and we are eager to assist you
+As you navigate our website, remember that we are just a click or a phone call away, and we are eager to assist you.